48 hours in Oslo at Christmas time

 OSLO Oslo dresses up in white lights ahead of Christmas but keeps the spirit of the season partly under wraps as befits a reserved Nordic capital with a winter shroud of darkness and some of Europe's highest food and drink prices.

-Norwegians are a bit preoccupied with home and hearth in December, and many hotels close from December 22 until after New Year's.
+Norwegians are a bit preoccupied with home and hearth in December, and many hotels close just before Christmas until after New Year's.
 But this city founded a millennium ago puts out a surprisingly warm vibe in the snow.

 Reuters correspondents with local knowledge help visitors get the most out of a 48-hour visit.